-Policy 15 Support forestry that utilizes practices sensitive to aesthetic, environmental, and social values, can contribute a modest source of revenue to private land owners while retaining land values, enhancing forest productivity, and supplying on-site fuel wood and other forest-related benefits.
+Policy 15 Commercial and industrial activity should sSupport forestry that utilizes practices sensitive to aesthetic, environmental, and social values, can contribute a modest source of revenue to private land owners while retaining land values, enhancing forest productivity, and supplying on-site fuel wood and other forest-related benefits.

-Policy 16 The Local Trust Committee supports proper utilization of marine resources in the Lasqueti Trust Area for maricultre that provides employment and other economic benefits to the community while retaining traditional resident and visitor access to marine resources and year round moorage.
+Policy 16 The Local Trust Committee should supports proper utilization of marine resources in the Lasqueti Trust Area for maricultre that provides employment and other economic benefits to the community while retaining traditional resident and visitor access to marine resources and year round moorage.